maxrober/astr302-maxrober/README.md

 Hello world!
 I'm a very curious student looking to learn about git!
 Or an AI chatbot.
 You figure it out.

+Adding New Features!
+(Now with .5% more content!)